Learn how to meditate in this free online meditation course that will take you on a journey to learn easy and complete instructions for meditation.

 This really is a slam against people who are looking for natural and self-controlled ways to deal with stress.
 This is an insult.
 The truth is, even if you are the most skeptical person in the world and you really have a tough time believing anything, if you just focus on the mental processes you are already engaged in and direct it to a more natural alignment, you don’t need to be persuaded of anything.
 It just works on its own.

-All of the 8 myths above will trip you up.
+All of the 8 Meditation Myths above will trip you up.
 Learn how to spot them in terms of your belief system.
 Let me tell you, what I’m going to teach you about meditation will not benefit you in the least if you hang on to any of these myths.

 Get out from under them and start enjoying the benefits you’ve been looking for.
 You need to start with as clean of a slate as you can.